powsybl/powsybl-core/docs/grid_features/network_modifications.md

 This modification is used to modify a ratio tap changers tap position of a given `RatioTapChangerHolder` (for two or three-winding transformer).

 The `RatioTapChangerHolder` can be from:
-- A two-winding transformers
+- A two-winding transformer
-- A three-winding transformer with a single phase tap changer
+- A three-winding transformer with a single ratio tap changer
 - A leg of a three-winding transformer

 Class: `RatioTapPositionModification`